subversionmedia/covid-data/covid-deaths.md

 This is why in many data reports, PHE-UK and the NHS are using a metric called "Deaths within 28 days of positive specimen date"

+The CDC does not require that the patient even had a positive covid test:

+> In cases where a definite diagnosis of COVID–19 cannot be  made,  but  it  is  suspected  or  likely  (e.g.,  the  circumstances  are  compelling  within  a  reasonable  degree  of  certainty),  it  is  acceptable  to  report  COVID–19  on  a  death  certificate  as  “probable” or “presumed.”
+In these instances, certifiers should use their best clinical judgement in determining if a COVID–19 infection  was  likely.  https://www.cdc.gov/nchs/data/nvss/vsrg/vsrg03-508.pdf#page=2

-Covid need not actually be a proximate cause of death for the death to be included as a "covid death".
+Covid need not actually be a proximate cause of death for the death to be included as a "covid death", and the patient need not even test positive for covid.

 # Excess Deaths